gonium/usb-iso-rs485/README.md

 fail because the nRE line is not toggled.
 Use the FT_Prog utility to set CBUS4 to TXDEN.
 By default, CBUS4 is set to the "SLEEP" function.

+Initially, an USB device may only draw 90mA.

 You can use [Mark Lord's ft232r_prog](http://rtr.ca/ft232r/) to change the EEPROM settings.
 In order to see the current EEPROM content, use

     $ ft232r_prog --verbose --dump --old-vid 0x0403 --old-pid 0x6001

-In order to set CBUS4, use
+In order to set CBUS3 to PwrEN, CBUS4 to TxDEN, high-current-io on and the maximum power consumption to 300 mA, use

-    $ ft232r_prog --verbose --dump --old-vid 0x0403 --old-pid 0x6001 --cbus4 TxDEN
+    $ ft232r_prog --verbose --dump --old-vid 0x0403 --old-pid 0x6001 \

-The adaptor generates the supply voltage for the RS485 line.
-The maximum power draw is 300mA.
-By default, the FTDI reports only 90mA to the USB bus.
-To change this, use

-    $ ft232r_prog --verbose --max-bus-power 300 --old-vid 0x0403 --old-pid 0x6001
+		--cbus3 PwrEn --cbus4 TxDEN --high-current-io on --max-bus-power 300

+## Platform-specific notes

+Under Linux, I could successfully compile the binary just by typing ``make``.

+On OSX, I needed to add ``/usr/local`` to the Makefile.
+The top two lines now read like this:

+    CFLAGS = -Wall -O2 -s -Werror -I/usr/local/include
+    LDFLAGS = -L/usr/local/lib -lusb -lftdi -s

+In my case, a FTDI driver claimed the device, preventing the ``ft232r_prog`` command to communicate with the FTDI.
+You can list the FTDI-related kernel extensions using

+    $ kextstat | grep FTDI
+		156    0 0xffffff7f83606000 0x8000     0x8000     com.FTDI.driver.FTDIUSBSerialDriver (2.2.16) 0AB01558-B114-9EF2-1CD9-A13CFA557737 <137 55 5 4 3 1>

+Then, to unload the driver, use

+    $ sudo kextunload -b com.FTDI.driver.FTDIUSBSerialDriver

+for all FTDI drivers you found.